Reissuance

 Overview

-This process allows customers replace previously issued SSL Transport Layer Security (TLS) and its predecessor, Secure Sockets Layer (SSL), are cryptographic protocols that provide communication security over the Internet.[1]
+This process allows customers replace previously issued SSLClosed Transport Layer Security (TLS) and its predecessor, Secure Sockets Layer (SSL), are cryptographic protocols that provide communication security over the Internet.[1]
 TLS and SSL encrypt the segments of network connections at the Application Layer for the Transport Layer, using asymmetric cryptography for key exchange, symmetric encryption for confidentiality, and message authentication codes for message integrity.
 Certificates.
 The following are examples of when reissuance would be relevant:

 You cannot utilize reissuance in the following cases: